RonanDavalan/WindowsOrchestrator/README.md

 Faced with these challenges, third-party utilities proved insufficient.
 We therefore made the decision to **architect our own system resilience layer.**

-`WindowsAutoConfig` acts as an autopilot that takes control of the OS to:
+`WindowsOrchestrator` acts as an autopilot that takes control of the OS to:

 - **Ensure Automatic Recovery:** After a failure, it guarantees session opening and the restart of your main application.
 - **Guarantee Preventive Maintenance:** It allows you to schedule a controlled daily restart with the execution of custom scripts beforehand.
 - **Protect the Application** from untimely interruptions from Windows (updates, sleep mode...).

-`WindowsAutoConfig` is the essential tool for anyone who needs a Windows workstation to remain **reliable, stable, and operational without continuous monitoring.**
+`WindowsOrchestrator` is the essential tool for anyone who needs a Windows workstation to remain **reliable, stable, and operational without continuous monitoring.**

 ---

-## 💡 Typical Use Cases
+## Typical Use Cases

 *   **Digital Signage:** Ensure that signage software runs 24/7 on a public screen.
 *   **Home Servers and IoT:** Control a Plex server, a Home Assistant gateway, or a connected object from a Windows PC.